telerik/kendo-ui-builder/docs/views/index.md

 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
     <h2>System</h2>
-    <p>The system views are built in the Application Module.</p> <p>Even though the system views cannot be created or deleted, some of their properties allow you to modify them.
-For example, in the App Layout system view, you can reorder and edit the layout of the generated application.</p>
+    <p>The system views are built in the Application Module.
+Even though the system views cannot be created or deleted, some of their properties allow you to modify them.</p> <p>For example, in the App Layout system view, you can reorder and edit the layout of the generated application.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">